-Together with Marianne Borschardt, Esposito is the newest member of the Parking Bureau.
-He joined as a full-time enforcement officer in May, while Borschardt—a former daycare center employee who had worked with a county sheriff department in Florida as a crossing guard—started part-time in May.
-Borschardt covers Main and Elm Streets as well as parking lots close to the town center, such as Morse Court, Park Street and the Playhouse.
+Together with Marianne Borchardt, Esposito is the newest member of the Parking Bureau.
+He joined as a full-time enforcement officer in May, while Borchardt—a former daycare center employee who had worked with a county sheriff department in Florida as a crossing guard—started part-time in May.
+Borchardt covers Main and Elm Streets as well as parking lots close to the town center, such as Morse Court, Park Street and the Playhouse.

 Asked for their first impressions of New Canaan motorists, both had very positive things to day—though education about the parking rules in town are not as widely understood by locals as they could be.

-Parking in loading zones, crosswalks and handicapped spaces are among the most common offenses among New Canaan violators, Borschardt said.
+Parking in loading zones, crosswalks and handicapped spaces are among the most common offenses among New Canaan violators, Borchardt said.